Daniel Rogger

 Here's a start ... videos that remind us why we should be interested in and care about the administration of the state.

-Clockwise from top left: Aigboje Aig-Imoukhuede argues for why `Africa needs to invest in capacity development in the public sector'; Susan Thomas on why she is committed to service in the Indian Government and how such work is misunderstood
+Left: Aigboje Aig-Imoukhuede argues for why `Africa needs to invest in capacity development in the public sector'; Right: Susan Thomas on why she is committed to service in the Indian Government and how such work is misunderstood

 General